-On August 10, 2005, we consummated an initial public offering of 4.6 million shares of our common stock at \$12.00 per share, which includes the underwriters exercise of their over-allotment option, on August 9, 2005, to purchase 600,000 shares of our common stock of which 450,000 shares were sold by selling shareholders and 150,000 shares were sold by us.
+On August 10, 2005, we consummated an initial public offering of 4.6 million shares of our common stock at \$12.00 per share, which included the underwriters' exercise of their over-allotment option, on August 9, 2005, to purchase 600,000 shares of our common stock of which 450,000 shares were sold by selling shareholders and 150,000 shares were sold by us.
 We did not receive any proceeds from the sale of the 450,000 shares of common stock that were sold by selling shareholders.
 These share amounts reflect a 1-for-3.8 reverse split of our capital stock that was effected on July 27, 2005.
-Proceeds to us from the offering, after deducting underwriting discounts and commissions but before expenses, were \$46.3 million.
-Expenses are estimated to be approximately \$3.25 million.
+In connection with the offering, all of the 6,012,020 outstanding shares of preferred stock were converted into 6,012,020 shares of common stock.
+Proceeds to us from the offering, after deducting underwriting discounts, commissions and offering expenses, were \$43.2 million.
+Offering expenses were approximately \$3.1 million.